-North Carolina is an amazing state filled with facts.
-Some we knew, others surprised us.
-We knew that if we were missing out on facts about the Old North State, we weren’t alone and created the A to Z North Carolina – Fun Facts about the Old North State.
+North Carolina is a great state filled with facts.
+Some we knew, and others surprised us.
+But, we knew that if we were missing out on facts about the Old North State, we weren’t alone and created the A to Z North Carolina – Fun Facts about the Old North State.

-Some letters will have more facts than others and we promise to update this page on an ongoing basis.
-Do you have a fact we should include about North Carolina?
-Send us an email at handmadenorthcarolina at gmail dot com.
+Some letters will have more facts than others, and we promise to update this page continuously.
+Do you have a point we should include about North Carolina?
+Please send us an email at handmadenorthcarolina at gmail dot com.

 A